 These digital designated drivers have been linked to some significant reductions in DUIs, particularly in densely-populated urban areas.

 Technology that has been tested in autonomous or self-driving vehicles has tremendous potential for further reducing drunk driving crashes and fatalities.
 AVs, unlike human drivers, cannot become impaired or distracted.
 Cars that can be programmed to adhere to the rules of the road despite their operators’ physical and mental state can save lives.

 Contact a West Palm Beach DUI Lawyer if You Face Charges

 In an overzealous attempt to enforce traffic laws and establish authority, many officers incorrectly arrest drivers for drunk driving.
 If you’ve been pulled over and pressured into taking a breath test, you deserve legal representation.
 Whether you reached a BAC of 0.08 or not, the officer may charge you for drunk driving if he or she believes you were impaired behind the wheel.
 BAC tests like the Intoxilyzer are also susceptible to myriad errors.
 You need an attorney to research all the facts of your case to present a strong defense in court.

 You must protect your rights whenever law enforcement accuses you of committing an offense, regardless of whether its a “minor” charge like a misdemeanor DUI or a felony like DUI manslaughter.
-Attorney Brian P. Gabriel with The Law Office of Gabriel & Gabriel has dedicated his career of more than 25 years to providing competent defenses to those who have been accused of DUI and related crimes.
+Attorney Brian P. Gabriel with The Law Office of Gabriel & Gabriel has dedicated his career of more than 30 years to providing competent defenses to those who have been accused of DUI and related crimes.
 With a free consultation, discover how he can help you navigate the complex criminal justice system.
-Call 561-622-5575 or complete our contact form to begin.
+Call 561-622-5575 or complete a contact form to begin.